ribajs/doc/doc/reference/extras/binders/scroll-events.md

 </div>
 ```

-This binder uses `ScrollEventsService` to trigger the additional events, check out the <a rv-scroll-to-on-click="'#scroll-events-service'" href="#scroll-events-service" data-offset="80">ScrollEventsService</a> to find out what additional events are available.
+This binder uses `ScrollEventsService` to trigger additional scroll events on the element, check out the <a rv-scroll-to-on-click="'#scroll-events-service'" href="#scroll-events-service" data-offset="80">ScrollEventsService</a> to find out what additional events are available.